 MuhRec Tomographic Image ReconstructionThe following summarises a tutorial Anders Kaestner (PSI) gave in October 2017 in Varenna.
 We are grateful that he has made his tomography tools freely available, and also grateful to others at PSI and Burkhard Schillinger at FRM-2 Munich for providing the excellent neutron tomographic data sets.
 We have used the FRM-2 clock data here: this is an idealised dataset taken under optimal conditions and pre-treated in imageJ, so it is not typical of raw data, but it produces iconic results for illustrative purposes.
 The left-hand image is a neutron projection, and the right-hand image a slice from the reconstructed clock.
 We used a mid-range Intel i3 computer with 8GB RAM and reconstructed only the central clock mechanism, with 750 slices taking ~1 hour of computing time.
 With less RAM fewer slices can be reconstructed unless the disk is used for intermediate results.
 But even with an Atom powered Windows tablet and only 2GB RAM, it was possible to reconstruct 150 slices, again in ~1 hour.
 With x2 binning, the whole clock could be constructed in 2GB.
 (Click to enlarge)

 Installation of MuhRecMuhRec can be downloaded as a compressed .zip file for either Windows 64-bit, MacIntosh or Ubunto Linux.
 Scroll down to "Assets" at the end of the description of each release to find the .zip file.
-Double-click the .zip files under Windows and drag the Muhrec folder to any convenient disk location and double-click the .exe file to run MuhRec.
+Double-click the .zip files under Windows and drag the Muhrec folder to any convenient disk location, then double-click the .exe file to run MuhRec.
 If there are error messages, download and install the following Windows run-time packages and try again.
-When you re-install or move MuhRec, do File/New to start a new project.
-If MuhRec refuses to start after a crash, delete the CurrentRecon.xml in your path C:\Users\UserName\.imagingtools\ and re-enter all data.

 - Microsoft Visual C++ 2015 Redistributable